The Chapel at Downing College

 Downing College is home to a diverse community of different faiths, and many who are not practicing members of any religion.
 However, thanks to the Anglican history of Cambridge University, the College contains a beautiful Chapel, a focus for Christian spirituality, prayer, worship, preaching, hospitality and friendship.

-To find out what the Chapel and its music is like under normal circumstances, you might like to look at the details of last term’s services.
+To see more about what the Chapel and its music is like under normal circumstances, you might like to look at the details of the Lent Term 2020.

 The Chaplain and Choir